 FEDERICO M. RODRIGUEZ - BIOGRAPHY

-Federico M. Rodriguez was born and raised in Mexico City, coming to Chicago as a teenager.
-While working full-time during the day as Spanish-language interpreter for the Circuit Court of Cook County, Federico attended college full-time at night and weekends, receiving a B.A. from DePaul University’s School for New Learning in 1995.
-He attended the University of Illinois College of Law in 1995, receiving a J.D. in 1998.
-While at U of I, he was active in different organizations, including serving on the boards of the Latina/o Law Student Association, Poetic Justice, and the International Law Society.
+Federico M. Rodriguez was born and raised in Mexico City and moved to Chicago with his family as a teenager.
+While working full-time during the day as a Spanish-language interpreter for the Circuit Court of Cook County, Federico attended college full-time at night and weekends, receiving a B.A. from DePaul University in 1995.
+Federico attended the University of Illinois College of Law in 1995 and received a J.D. in 1998.
+While at U of I, he was active in many organizations, including serving on the boards of the Latina/o Law Student Association, Poetic Justice, and the International Law Society.

 Federico was the recipient of numerous scholarships during law school, including the National Hispanic Scholarship Fund; Illinois Senate Community Service Scholarship, and the Mexican American Legal Defense and Educational Fund Law Scholarship.

-Upon graduating from U of I, Federico worked as an associate with Lawrence H. Hyman & Associates, in Chicago, a firm focusing on personal injury litigation and nationwide high profile criminal cases.
-In his last two years with that firm, Federico brought in and handled personal injury cases that grossed over 11 million dollars combined.
+After graduating from law school, Federico worked as an associate with the Chicago firm of Lawrence H. Hyman & Associates, focusing on personal injury litigation and nationwide high-profile criminal cases.
+During his last two years with the firm, Federico originated and handled personal injury cases grossing more than $11,000,000.

-He is currently the principal of Rodriguez Legal Group, LLC.
-Since opening his first firm in 2005, he has obtained approximately 50 million dollars in judgments and settlements for his clients.
-Besides civil cases, Federico also engages in criminal defense.
+Federico is currently the principal of Rodriguez Legal Group, LLC.
+Since launching his first small/solo firm in 2005, he has obtained more than $50,000,000 in judgments and settlements for his clients.
+In addition to civil cases, Federico also represents criminal defendants.

-Federico has handled high profile cases, including two lawsuits against La Ley radio station (for their failure to award prizes to contestants arising out of their immigration status) and defamations claims against WGN News and another major Spanish language television station.
-Some of these cases were featured in the New York Times, The Chicago Sun Times (front page), and in the Law Bulletin.
+Federico has been involved in several high-profile cases, including two lawsuits against La Ley radio station (for their failure to award prizes to contestants because of their immigration status) and defamation claims against WGN News and a major Spanish-language television station.
+Some of these cases were reported in the New York Times, The Chicago Sun Times (front page), and in the Law Bulletin.

-Federico is member of numerous bar associations, including the American Bar Association, the Chicago Bar Association, the Illinois State Bar Association, the West Suburban Bar Association, the Hispanic National Bar Association, the Puerto Rican Bar Association, and the Hispanic Lawyers Association of Illinois.
+Federico is a member of numerous bar associations, including the American Bar Association, the Chicago Bar Association, the Illinois State Bar Association, the West Suburban Bar Association, the Hispanic National Bar Association, the Puerto Rican Bar Association, and the Hispanic Lawyers Association of Illinois.
 In many of these associations, he currently holds or has held leadership positions, including the following:

 - HNBA - Deputy Regional President Region IX, 2005-06.

-Federico has been a speaker and presenter in many events.
+Federico has been a speaker and presenter at many professional events, including the following.
 Some include:

-- 2004 Keynote speaker for the Latina/o Latino Law Student Alumni Association dinner at the University of Illinois.
+- 2008 Keynote speaker for the University of Illinois’ Latina/o Law Student Alumni Association scholarship fund reception.

 - 2005 Guest speaker for the Chicago Area Translators and Interpreters Association.

-- 2013 Presenter for the University of Illinois’ Latina/o Latino Law Student Alumni Association dinner at the University of Illinois.
+- 2004 Keynote speaker for the Latina/o Law Student Alumni Association dinner at the University of Illinois.

 He is married to Alicia Castañeda-Rodriguez, Director of Family Engagement and Support Services with the Carole Robertson Center for Learning.
 Federico has two teenage children, Federico Xavier, a biology student at Loyola University Chicago, and Alejandra Itzel, a rising senior at Lyons Township High School, living in La Grange, Illinois.